herzj-tcd/suttafetch/README.md

 # SuttaFetch

-A command-line tool that fetches and displays a random Buddhist sutta (discourse) from [dhammatalks.org](https://www.dhammatalks.org).
+A command-line tool that fetches and displays a random sutta (discourse) from [dhammatalks.org](https://www.dhammatalks.org).

 ## Features